 Wildflowers are becoming an increasingly popular landscape alternative in this region ... they add color and natural beauty to any area.
 Unlike European-style formal gardens with straight lines, square corners and manicured edges, low maintenance wildflower gardens require little water or mowing once established.

 But that doesn't mean wildflowers are easily grown from seed.
 Indeed, while some species require little more effort than casting seeds on the soil, most require specific soil and temperature conditions, a certain degree of ongoing attention and, most of all, patience.
-Wildseed Farms in Fredricksburg has a Web site that ranks the most popular species with an average "planting success" rate, using a scale of 10-100 percent.
+Wildseed Farms in Fredericksburg ranks the most popular species with an average "planting success" rate, using a scale of 10-100 percent.
 Species with a lower percentage ratio may require more time and attention, but they will be well worth your effort.
-Additional information about the temperament of each species is also included at the site.
+Additional information about the temperament of each species is also included at their website.

 Unlike ornamental flower or vegetable seeds, most of wildflower seeds have not been genetically altered to achieve specific traits such as rapid germination, height, color or adaptation to specific soil types or climates.